McNopper/OpenGL/GLUS/README.txt

 Changelog:

+12.02.2015 - Fixed loading and cleanup code for wavefront object scenes.

+11.02.2015 - Renamed log error output in OpenVG: From glGetError() to vgGetError().
+		   - Added a field of view check, when creating a perspective matrix.
+Now, no crash can happen.

 10.02.2015 - Added possibility to pass surface attribute list.
 This allows e.g. to create a single buffered windows surface.

 04.02.2015 - Added TGA image converting to a premultiplied TGA image.